Female Trouble: Reception

-The film has an 89% "Fresh" rating on review aggregator website Rotten Tomatoes based on 28 reviews, with an average rating of 7.1/10.
-The consensus summarizes: "Director John Waters' affection for camp brings texture to societal transgression in Female Trouble, a brazenly subversive dive into celebrity and mayhem."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 31 reviews, with an average rating of 7.1/10.
+The website's critics consensus reads, "Director John Waters' affection for camp brings texture to societal transgression in Female Trouble, a brazenly subversive dive into celebrity and mayhem."

 Alternate versions

-The initial 16mm release of the film which was shown at colleges ran 92 minutes.
-However, when the film was blown up to 35mm and shown theatrically, it was cut to 89 minutes.
+The initial 16 mm release of the film which was shown at colleges ran 92 minutes.
+However, when the film was blown up to 35 mm and shown theatrically, it was cut to 89 minutes.
 This version was the only version seen in the United States for many years.
 However, a recent restoration was done of the original cut, which runs 97 minutes; it has played at this 97-minute length in Europe, however, since its initial release.

-The 97-minute version was shown only in select theaters and was included in an out-of-print DVD set paired with Pink Flamingos (Female Trouble is still available on DVD as a single disc and as part of a DVD box set, Very Crudely Yours, John Waters).
+The 97-minute version was shown in select theaters and was included in an out-of-print DVD set paired with Pink Flamingos (Female Trouble is still available on DVD as a single disc and as part of the DVD box set Very Crudely Yours, John Waters).
 This version also has a soundtrack remixed in stereo surround.
-The 97-minute version contains some additional scenes, including the chase through the woods, as well as an appearance by Sally Turner, the Elizabeth Taylor look-alike customer in the Lipstick Beauty Salon (Turner served as Divine's double in the junkyard sex scene between Dawn Davenport and Earl Peterson).
+The 97-minute version contains some additional scenes, including the chase through the woods, as well as an appearance by Sally Turner, the Elizabeth Taylor lookalike customer in the Lipstick Beauty Salon (Turner served as Divine's double in the junkyard sex scene between Dawn Davenport and Earl Peterson).

 The film was shown in the 89-minute cut when re-released in 2002.

 The 97-minute version is now available on DVD and includes an audio commentary by Waters.

-The Criterion Collection released a restored version of the film in 4K on DVD and Blu-ray on June 26, 2018.
+The Criterion Collection released a restored version of the film on DVD and Blu-ray on June 26, 2018.